-- 1- Absence shall be counted from the first day until the last day preceding the final exams for the semester. - If the student delayed more than ten minutes of the lecture is absent, and if the presence during the first ten minutes register late. - 3- The student is deprived of the final exam if the percentage of absenteeism exceeded 25% of the hours of attendance approved for teaching. - 4- The student is evaluated during the semester based on: - a) Two paper home works, each with four degrees (4 + 4 = 8), - b) Two electronic home works with scores of (2.5 + 2.5 = 5), degrees and two electronic home works in the resource center for basic sciences with scores of (1 + 1 = 2), degrees, - c) Discussions and activity with a score of 10 degrees, - d) A midterm exam with a score of 25 degrees, - e) A final exam with a score of 50 degrees.
+- 1- Absence shall be counted from the first day until the last day preceding the final exams for the semester. - 2- If the student delayed more than ten minutes of the lecture is absent, and if the presence during the first ten minutes register late. - 3- The student is deprived of the final exam if the percentage of absenteeism exceeded 25% of the hours of attendance approved for teaching.

+- 4- The student is evaluated during the semester based on: - a) Two paper home works, each with five degrees (5 + 5 = 10), - b) Three electronic home works with a score of 10 degrees, - c) Discussions and activity with a score of 5 degrees - d) A midterm exam with a score of 25 degrees, - e) A final exam with a score of 50.